TomBener/craftero/README.md

 Local mode reads the Zotero SQLite database directly; no Better BibTeX plugin is required.
 If you see database-lock errors, quit Zotero and retry.
 Web mode uses the Zotero API.

-If your Reading Date field is a link-to-block field, the extension only fills it when a Daily Notes API base URL is configured.
-Otherwise it remains empty.
-If you don’t need a link, change the field type to a Date field.

-If you use a **Selected Documents** API connection (not All Documents), daily notes are outside the scope of that API.
-In that case the Reading Date link cannot be resolved and will be left empty.
-To make it clickable, use an **All Documents** connection or switch the field to a Date type.
+The Reading Date field is a link-to-block field, the extension resolves the daily note using the **All Documents** API.
+If that lookup fails (for example, the daily note does not exist yet), the Reading Date link is skipped, and the field is left empty.
+You can link to the daily note manually later.

 ## Field mapping